egovernments/municipal-services/user-event/README.md

 **Configurable Properties:**

-Following are the properties in application.properties file in egov-user-events service which are configurable.
+Following are the properties in application.properties file in user-events service which are configurable.

 | Property                     | Value    | Remarks                    |
 | -----------------------------| ---------| ---------------------------|